ansible/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

         Ensure: Present
         Type: File

-    - name: create directory that is hidden is set with the System attribute
+    - name: Create directory that is hidden is set with the System attribute
       win_dsc:
         resource_name: File
         DestinationPath: C:\temp\hidden-directory